Watering eyes are common and often get better on their own, but treatment may be needed if the watering affects your daily activities.

 You can ask a pharmacist about:

-- what you can do to treat it yourself – such as cleaning and protecting your eyes
+- what you can do to treat watering eyes yourself – such as cleaning and protecting your eyes

 - what you can buy to help – such as cleaning solutions, eyedrops or allergy medicines

-- whether you need to see an optician or GP
+- if you need to see an optician or GP

 Non-urgent advice: See a GP if: